DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Doppler : Cost-Effective Training

 \section{\textsc{Doppler}: Cost-Effective Training}

-\textsc{Doppler} adopts a three-stage framework for training and deploying its dual policy ($\mathsf{SEL}_{\theta}$ and $\mathsf{PLC}_{\theta}$): (Stage I) imitation learning, (Stage II) simulation-based RL, and (Stage III) real-system RL (detailed figure shown in Appendix \ref{appendix:three_training_stages}).
-The idea is that imitation learning pre-training can speed up convergence in later RL stages by learning from an existing list scheduling heuristic.
-Moreover, two RL stages implement the ``learning by doing'' training concept for continuously learning the policies.
+\textsc{Doppler} adopts a three-stage framework to train and deploy its dual policies (\(\mathsf{SEL}_{\theta}\) and \(\mathsf{PLC}_{\theta}\)): (Stage~I) imitation learning, (Stage~II) simulation-based reinforcement learning, and (Stage~III) real-system reinforcement learning (RL) as shown in \cref{three_training_stage}.
+Imitation learning serves as a pre-training step that accelerates convergence in subsequent RL stages by leveraging an existing list-scheduling heuristic.
+The two RL stages further realize a ``learning-by-doing'' paradigm, enabling the policies to be continuously refined through interaction with simulated and real systems.

 \paragraph{Imitation Learning stage (Stage I).} We propose using imitation learning for teaching the dual policy to replicate the decisions of an existing heuristic (teacher) before deploying it to the real system.
-We apply the decisions of \textsc{Critical path} \cite{kwok1999static} ($a_{cp}$) and remove $h$ for simplicity:
+During imitation learning, the computation graph emits the current assignment state at each step, which is fed to both the dual policy and the heuristic.
+We then apply the decision of the \textsc{Critical Path} heuristic ($a_{cp}$) to obtain the objective function:

-\paragraph{Simulation-based reinforcement learning stage (Stage II).} Even after pre-training with a teacher, we may have a policy that is too low-quality for deployment in the real system, where longer running times or slow convergence due to exploration may be unacceptable.
-Thus, we can train \textsc{Doppler} using a purely software-based simulator that implements Algorithm \ref{alg:exectime}.
-The dual-policy networks are updated using the policy gradient method \cite{sutton1999policy}.
-We maximize the following objective function:
+\paragraph{Simulation-based reinforcement learning stage (Stage II).} Even after pre-training with a teacher, we may have a policy that is too low quality for deployment in the real system, where longer running times or slow convergence due to exploration may be unacceptable.
+Thus, we also train \textsc{Doppler} using a software-based simulator that implements Algorithm \ref{alg:exectime}.
+The simulator is invoked only at the end of an episode, after we obtain the assignment for all nodes.
+The dual-policy networks are updated using the policy gradient method \citep{sutton1999policy} by maximizing the following objective function:

-\paragraph{Real-system reinforcement learning stage (Stage III).} Because the dual policy is of reasonably high quality before it is deployed in a user-facing environment, actual users need not suffer through long wait times due to low-quality assignments.
-Moreover, we envision that the dual policy can be continuously improved after its deployment in a real WC system with few iterations.
-Further, the reward signal for optimizing Equation \ref{reinforce_objective} in this stage is obtained ``for free'' by observing real-life runtimes (\texttt{ExecTime}), so this continuous improvement of the assignments produced is possible with no additional cost.
-This is particularly convenient in Machine Learning as a Service (MLaaS) applications.
-Our experiments will show how this last stage works as fine-tuning for the dual-policy.